Party: Tim Vollmer, Tim Gastineau-Hills, Bruce Dailey, Jonathan Smith

 I won’t go into too much detail, but needless to say it is a spectacular area with towering cliffs, impressive abseils and great views down the valley.
 The walk out, via the aptly named Murdering Gully, left me pretty well spent, especially after I was attacked by more than 20 leeches.

-That night we bid Bruce fairwell, returned to Dance Floor, enjoyed a lovely fire and got into the booze with a great deal of gusto.
+That night we bid Bruce farewell, returned to Dance Floor Cave, enjoyed a lovely fire and got into the booze with a great deal of gusto.
 In between all the merriment we also discovered two tiny scorpions only a couple metres from where I was sitting (and planning to sleep).
 I didn’t even know we had scorpions in the Blue Mountains, but a quick search on my return to civilisation confirmed it.

 I don’t know if it was the long day, the fact that I am terribly out of shape, dehydration or a hangover, but I woke up feeling rotten.
 We packed up, headed to the car and drove to the start of the fire trail that leads to Davies Canyon.